-Just like in any other hobby or profession, in order to become an expert at sight reading music, it’s best if you practice daily.
+Just like in any other hobby or profession, in order to become an expert at sight-reading music, it’s best to practice daily.
 Not only does practicing daily ensure that you are truly practicing your instrument in-between lessons, but it’s giving you the opportunity to constantly improve in your practice.
 When you’ve practiced a piece a thousand times you can play it with your eyes closed and without any sheet music because you already know it by heart.
-Because of the constant playing and repetition not only do you know the music already, but it’s a lot easier for you to work on your sight reading practice.
+Because of the constant playing and repetition not only do you know the music already, but it’s a lot easier for you to work on your sight-reading practice.

-Taking notes and making markings on the sheet music can really help you with your sight reading practice.
+Making notes and making markings on the sheet music can really help you with your sight-reading practice.
 It’s the same concept as when you’re reading a book for school and you make notes about specific passages, and the benefit of this is so that you can expand on your idea later or remember what you were referring to specifically in that passage.
-Well in sheet music making markings will help with knowing how softly you should be playing or when exactly to come in.
-The markings you make will help you better understand the music and how to best play it and will make sight reading music sheets easier as well.
+Well in sheet music, making notes will help with knowing how softly you should be playing or when exactly to come in.
+The notes you make will help you better understand the music and the best way to play it and will make sight-reading music sheets easier as well.

-Before diving head-in to sight reading music, it’s advised to familiarize yourself with the music first.
-Read through it a few times, try to play it a few times, make markings where it’s necessary, and listen to it online while following along with the sheet music.
+Before diving head-in to sight-reading music, it’s advised to familiarize yourself with the music first.
+Read through it a few times, try to play it a few times, make notes where it’s necessary, and listen to it online while following along with the sheet music.
 This may seem like a waste of time, but you’re instilling the music in your brain.
-It will help you play more accurately while sight reading and will bring the piece together, creating a beautiful masterpiece.
+It will help you play more accurately while sight-reading and will bring the piece together, creating a beautiful masterpiece.

 Mistakes happen to everyone and that’s okay.
-It all comes down to how you react when you make mistakes.
-Whether you’re in the middle of a performance or practicing sight reading music at home and you’ve made a mistake, it’s best to continue playing without stopping.
-As you continue playing you boost your own confidence in two ways.
-The first way is that you will push yourself harder to perfect every note so that no other mistakes happen, and whether it takes 30 seconds or being on the next page you’ll feel relaxed and comfortable again and have forgotten that you even made a mistake before.
-The second way is by brushing it off you are showing to your audience that you’re not phased by a mistake that was made and that you are a professional and will continue playing through the rest of the piece.
+It all comes down to how you react when making mistakes.
+Whether you’re in the middle of a performance or practicing sight-reading music at home and you’ve made a mistake, it’s best to continue playing without stopping.
+As you continue playing, you boost your own confidence in two ways.
+The first way is that you push yourself harder to perfect every note so that no other mistakes happen, and whether it takes 30 seconds or moving on to the next page, you’ll feel relaxed and comfortable again, forgetting that you even made a mistake before.
+The second way is by brushing it off you are showing to your audience that you’re not phased by a mistake that you made, that you are a professional and will continue playing through the rest of the piece.

 As I’ve mentioned, mistakes happen and as you continue playing you’re training yourself to let go of the mistake and not to be stuck on it.
 With that, the rest of the piece will sound like the masterpiece that it is.

-A solid foundation of rhythms is the building blocks for a successful sight reading practice session and career as a musician.
-Just like in any other field, it’s important to have a foundation that can be built upon.
+A solid foundation of rhythms is the building block for a successful sight-reading practice session and your musical career.
+Just like in any other field, it’s important to have a foundation to build upon.
 This foundation gives you the freedom to explore different genres, which we will discuss later on.
 But it’s also giving you the ability to easily and comfortably understand the sheet music you’re working on at the time.
-Being able to read the music and understand the rhythms is, of course, a big part in practicing sight reading music, as it makes it easier and more clear for you of how the piece will sound altogether.
+Being able to read the music and understand the rhythms is, of course, a big part of practicing sight-reading music, as it makes it easier and clearer for you how the piece will sound altogether.

-Just like preparing for a big speech, you prepare ahead of time and run through the entire speech before presenting because you want to be prepared and diminish any nerves that are there.
-This tip is similar to tip #5 because before you play you want to have read through the piece, and now hearing it in your head so that you know when to come in when the playing should be soft or louder, and so on.
-Even more so, using ‘air fingers’ is a great practice tool as you get to prepare the placement of your fingers on your instrument with each note that is being played.
+Just like preparing for a big speech, you run through the entire speech in advance because you want to be prepared and calm any nerves that are there.
+This tip is similar to tip #5 because before you play you want to have read through the piece, and hear it in your head so that you know when to come in, when to play softer or louder, and so on.
+Even more so, using ‘air fingers’ is a great practice tool as you get to prepare the placement of your fingers on your instrument with each note.

-Practicing sight reading music is challenging on its own, but to make it easier and more fun it’s great to practice with different genres.
-Every musician has their favorite genre that’s easier for them to play but more importantly, it’s more enjoyable, and because of that they happen to excel in that genre!
-Whether your favorite genre is jazz, classical, pop, modern, or another one it’s best to always test the waters in different genres.
+Practicing sight-reading music is challenging on its own, so to make it easier and more fun it’s great to practice with different genres.
+Every musician has their favorite genre that’s easier for them to play, but more importantly, it’s more enjoyable, and because of that they happen to excel in that genre!
+Whether your favorite genre is jazz, classical, pop, modern, or something else it’s best to always test the waters in different genres.

 By playing different types of music you’re expanding your knowledge of rhythms as well.
-Even though the base rhythm might be the same, each genre has its’ own specifications in the rhythm which help make the notes and sound specific to that specific genre.
+Even though the base rhythm might be the same, each genre has its’ own rhythm specifications which help make the notes and sound specific to that genre.
 For example, classical music has a different rhythm than jazz music.
-Expanding your horizons with different genres gives you the opportunity to always learn more and explore other types of music that you might enjoy, but it’s also opening your mind more and when it’s time to bring it back to your sight reading practice your experience will be easier, faster, and more enjoyable!
+Expanding your horizons with different genres gives you the opportunity to always learn more and explore other types of music that you might enjoy, but it’s also opening your mind more and when it’s time to bring it back to your sight-reading practice, your experience will be easier, faster, and more enjoyable!

-For some this tip might be hard and not useful, but for the majority, it is, and it’s reading bigger chunks of the notes so you can get ahead a bit.
-In other words, when you read note-for-note you can get stuck and lost if that makes sense.
-But when you read chunks of notes together you are preparing yourself for what is it come next and you can get ready to continue playing.
-Otherwise, you get hung up on notes and eventually a mistake will happen and that will be another challenge that you’ll have to overcome.
-Bigger chunks of notes are better for sight reading practice as you get ahead of the game and are ready for the next verse.
+Reading bigger chunks of the notes to help you get ahead is a tip that might be hard and not useful.
+But for the majority, it is.
+In other words, when you read note-for-note you can get stuck and lost.
+But when you read chunks of notes together, you are preparing yourself for what comes next and you can get ready to continue playing.
+Otherwise, you get hung up on notes and eventually a mistake happens, making it another challenge that you’ll have to overcome.
+Bigger chunks of notes are better for sight-reading practice as you get ahead of the game and are ready for the next verse.

-Understanding all the changed in the music is crucial to the success of your sight reading practice.
-The ability to understand the tempo, beat, and key signatures will set your piece from average to concert ready.
-The three of these types of changes are what really bring the piece together, whether you’re sight reading music or reading sheet music.
+Understanding all the changed in music is crucial to the success of your sight-reading practice.
+The ability to understand the tempo, beat, and key signatures will upgrade your piece from average to concert ready.
+These three types of attributes are what really bring the piece together, whether you’re sight-reading music or reading sheet music.
 It’s important to understand every single annotation for the success of the piece and your playing.

-Sight reading music isn’t an easy skill to acquire but with practice, patience, and these tips you’ll certainly be on your way!
-Learning to sight read music isn’t only beneficial in music, but also in other fields of study for young kids.
-Having the right tools for your music practice is also key and of course the right guidance for how you train.
+Sight-reading music isn’t an easy skill to acquire, but with practice, patience, and these tips you’ll certainly be on the right path!
+Learning to sight-read music isn’t only beneficial in music, but also in other fields of study for young kids.
+Having the right tools for your music practice is also key, and of course the right guidance for how you train.
 Invest in your practice sessions, and you’ll see the results during your performances.